WICG/scheduling-apis/spec/introduction.md

 tasks whose priority can change, e.g. re-prioritizing off-screen content in response to user input, like scrolling.

-This document introduces a new interface for developers to schedule and control prioritized tasks.
-The {{Scheduler}} interface exposes a
+This specification introduces a new interface for developers to schedule and control prioritized tasks and continuations.
+A task in this context is a JavaScript callback that runs asynchronously in its own [=event loop=] [=task=].
-{{Scheduler/postTask()}} method to schedule tasks, and the specification defines a number of {{TaskPriority|TaskPriorities}} that control execution order.
-Additionally, a {{TaskController}} and its associated {{TaskSignal}}
+A continuation is the resumption of JavaScript code in a new [=event loop=] [=task=] after yielding control to the browser.
+The {{Scheduler}} interface exposes a {{Scheduler/postTask()}} method to schedule tasks and a
-can be used to abort scheduled tasks and control their priorities.
+{{Scheduler/yield()}} method to schedule continuations.
+The specification defines a number of {{TaskPriority|TaskPriorities}} to control task and continuation execution order.
+Additionally, a {{TaskController}} and its associated {{TaskSignal}} can be used to abort scheduled tasks and control their priorities.

 </div>